David Holmes (diplomat): Career

 Holmes joined the United States Foreign Service in 2002.
-He served in several international assignments, including Kosovo, Bogota, Kabul, and New Delhi.
+He served in several international assignments, including Kosovo, Bogotá, Kabul, and New Delhi.
 On his return to the U.S., Holmes served in Washington, D.C., from 2010 to 2011 as special assistant for South and Central Asia to then Under Secretary of State for Political Affairs William J. Burns.
 He was later detailed, from 2011 to 2012, to the United States National Security Council staff at the White House as director for Afghanistan.
 He then became the senior energy officer at the United States Embassy in Moscow, and then as deputy and internal unit chief in the Political Section.

 In 2014, the American Foreign Service Association awarded the William R. Rivkin Award for Constructive Dissent to Holmes.
 The award recognizes "demonstrations of intellectual courage to challenge the system from within".
 He reflected on his work on Afghanistan and South Asia when he filed a formal Dissent Channel message in February 2013, arguing that multiple channels of authority within the State Department covering similar territory "hindered our diplomatic effectiveness".